Back to blog

 For digital marketing and advertising agencies, this shift requires a mindset change:

-Agencies that position themselves as partners in customer retention—not just acquisition—will stand out in an increasingly competitive market.
+Agencies that position themselves as partners in customer retention — not just acquisition — will stand out in an increasingly competitive market.
+For the tactical side of retention via paid channels, see our piece on paid marketing for retention.

 Final Thoughts